 Known as a major industrial town, Parwanoo has numerous factories and industries.
 The largest fruit processing division of HPMC is situated here.
-More than 80 percent of the town’s population work in factories that manufacture various products including motor parts, plastics, and fruit preservatives.
-The fruit collected from the orchards of Parwanoo are used to make fruit products such as jellies, jams, and juices, to name a few.
+More than 80 percent of the town’s population work in factories that manufacture various products including motor parts, plastics and fruit preservatives.
+The fruit collected from the orchards of Parwanoo are used to make fruit products, such as jellies, jams, juices, to name a few.

 Travellers on a trip to Parwanoo can also visit Dagshai, the army town, which is among the oldest British cantonments in the country.
 The place is known for being the site of several wars in 1846.
 A big jail was constructed here in order to keep the prisoners of war.
 As a part of the punishment, captives of the jail were given a permanent tattoo on their foreheads.

 Another popular cantonment area is the town of Subathu, located 39 km from Parwanoo, at an elevation of 4500 ft above sea level.
 The Viceregal Lodge, used by high military officials in the past as a place to stay while passing through the destination, is also a noted tourist spot.
 The town, bounded with dense forests, is also an ideal place for trekking.

 How To Reach Parwanoo